plutonheaven/prx-practical-lab/instructions/chapter_0.md

 ```

 # plot_nsat_vs_elevation_mask
+Summary:
-Summary: count observations for different elevation mask values and save this in a figure `figures\nbsat_vs_elevation_mask.png`.
+- Count the number of observations at each epoch for different elevation mask values
+- save this in a figure `figures\nbsat_vs_elevation_mask.png`.

 Args:
 - `df_prx: pd.DataFrame`, a `pd.DataFrame` loaded from a `prx` file.